 Reading between the lines: identifying implicit perspectives through linguistic analyses

 The baseline model for reading between the lines has shown that muslims are described more negatively than Dutch people by Dutch media.
-Interested in joining the discussion (in Dutch)?
+The results and overall approach have been presented at LREC.

 Please contact me for more information on the project.
 A summary of the proposal is given below.

 Perspectives are conveyed in many ways.
 Explicit opinions or highly subjective terms are easily identified.
 However, perspectives are also expressed more subtly.
 For instance, Nick Wing argues that media describe white suspects (e.g. brilliant, athletic) more positively than black victims (e.g. gang member, drug problems).
 Ivar Vermeulen (p.c.) observes in a small Dutch corpus that Moroccan perpetrators are easily called thieves (implying generic behavior), where other perpetrators from Dutch only stole something (implying incidental behavior).
 These observations are anecdotal, but reveal how choices concerning what information to include or how to describe someone’s role may display a specific perspective.